wildanvin/zama-counter/README.md

 ### Non-mocked mode - Sepolia

 To run your test on a real fhevm node, you can use the coprocessor deployed on the Sepolia test network.
 To do this, ensure you are using a valid value `SEPOLIA_RPC_URL` in your `.env` file.
 You can get free Sepolia RPC URLs by creating an account on services such as [Infura](https://www.infura.io/) or [Alchemy](https://www.alchemy.com/).
-Then you should use the following command:
+Then you can use the following command:

 ```bash
 npx hardhat test [PATH_TO_YOUR_TEST] --network sepolia